Sarabhian/SnakeGame/README.md

 tried to build basic snake game using just CSS , HTML and JS.
 <br>
-you can dounload and play it 😅
+you can download and play it 😅

 ## for playing game one can refer below link